 Tools and other items you no longer use for gardening can accumulate in your shed as years go by.
 Clear out everything to create room in your shed for storage of your gardening supplies.

 - Get rid of the rusty tools, assorted flowerpots, buckets and anything else that takes up space.

 - Dispose of fertilizer and chemicals past their prime according to local regulations.

 - Wipe down and sweep out your shed.

 Keep gardening items off the floor by adding shelves to your shed.
 Use them to store items like extra flowerpots, lawn seed, watering cans or birdseed.
 Freestanding shelves of plastic or metal can be put up in minutes.
 Another option is to mount brackets and wood shelving on the shed studs.

 Add Bins for Storage

 Keep Gardening Gloves at Hand

-Find an easy grab-and-go location for all your gardening gloves, such as this hanging basket.
+Gardening gloves are easy to misplace.
+Find an easy grab-and-go location for all your gardening gloves, such as a hanging basket.
 If you keep several pairs of gardening gloves lying around for helping hands (little or big) in your outdoor space, their own designated place will help keep them organized.

-Stop the madness of the uncoiled garden hose by keeping it stored in a location that’s up and out of the way.
+Store the gardening hose in your shed to prevent leaks and cracks from developing.
+Store it in a location that’s up and out of the way.
 An easy option is a hose reel or hose storage box.
 It will make watering so much easier.